MaxEdwards20/Dune-Snake/README.md

 <!-- ## Project Description -->

 ## In Progress
+- [ ] Particle system for the death of a sandworm and eating food. - Satchel
+- [ ] Sound effects on the death of worm and when food is eaten - Satchel
 ## Items to Develop

 - [ ] Fix the ability to exit the game and come back in.
 Dean talked about what we need to do in Teams.
-- [ ] 3 different animated sprites for the spice - Satchel
+- [ ] 3 different animated sprites for the spice
-- [ ] Sound effects on the death of worm and when food is eaten - Satchel
+- [ ] Sound effects on the death of worm and when food is eaten
 - [ ] Record players score, kills and highest position.
 Probably can be added to the `GameScores` object.
 - [ ] Game over screen with score, kills, and highest position achieved.
 This is an overlay on the multiplayer game behind it.
 - [ ] Particle system for the death of a sandworm
 - [ ] Leaderboard to display top 5 players and client's score in corner of game.
 - [ ] Add a player status in leaderboard to show whether the player is currently invincible.
-- [ ] Port Particle System - Satchel

 ## Done